improv-wifi/website/src/serial.md

 This command will trigger at least one packet, the `Current State` (see above) and  if already provisioned, the same response you would get if device provisioning was successful (see below).

-### RPC Result (_Device to client_)
+## Packet: RPC Result

-RCP response type: `0x04`
+Type: `0x04`<br>
+Direction: Device to client

-This message type contains the response to a RPC command.
+This packet type contains the response to an RPC command.
 Results are returned as a list of strings.
 An empty list is allowed.

 | Byte      | Description                                           |
 | --------- | ----------------------------------------------------- |